-For calculation purposes, the date of complete withdrawal is the date the student provides a formal written notice to the Registrar’s Office of the intent to withdraw.
+For calculation purposes, the date of complete withdrawal is the date the student provides a formal written notice to the Registrar’s Office or Dean of Students of the intent to withdraw.
 In the case of a student who fails to notify the College of intent to withdraw, the date that is the midpoint of the term or the student’s last documented date of an academically related activity will be considered the withdrawal date, whichever is the longest time period.

 Courses that are taught in a 4-, 6-, or 8-week format or as Intensive/selective courses that precede the term will be considered as stand-alone courses for the purpose of withdrawal and refunds.
 Refunds for these courses will be based on the length of the course and the time enrolled unless otherwise noted.

 |Withdrawal Date||Refund Calculations|